 Comfortable Class - Yolita (itinerary 8A)

-Luxury Class - Beluga (itinerary 8A) / Treasure of Galapagos (7 day)
+Luxury Class - Beluga (itinerary 8A) / Treasure of Galapagos (7 days)

 Super Deluxe Class – Natural Paradise (itinerary 8B)

-During past eruptions, tourists have sometimes been able to enjoy watching the amazing spectacle from a safe distance.
+During past Sierra Negra eruptions, tourists have sometimes been able to enjoy watching the amazing spectacle from a safe distance.
 Of course, this though depends on whether conditions are safe to do so.
 Check with your guide or tour company to see if this is possible.

 Hands down the most popular Sierra Negra activity is hiking the trail up to the crater rim.
-The views from the peak are spectacular, both looking into the crater, and enjoying panoramic vistas of Isabela island and beyond.
+The views from the peak are spectacular, both looking into the crater and enjoying panoramic vistas of Isabela island and beyond.

 The trek to the lookout is rated easy-moderate.
 A 1.5km dirt trail rises steadily from 900m, up to 1,100m above sea level.
 The only real challenges to confront are the mud (in rainy season), and your own fitness and energy levels.